idaholab/moose/framework/doc/content/examples/ex03_coupling.md

 ## Running the Problem

-This example may be run using [Peacock][gui] or by running the following commands form the command line.
+This example may be run using Peacock or by running the following commands form the command line.
 ```
 cd ~/projects/moose/examples/ex03_coupling
 make -j8
 ./ex03-opt -i ex03.i
 ```

 This will generate the results file, out.e, as shown in Figure 1 and 2.
-This file may be viewed using [Peacock][gui] or an external application that supports the Exodus II format (e.g., Paraview).
+This file may be viewed using Peacock or an external application that supports the Exodus II format (e.g., Paraview).

-!media media/examples/ex03_out_diffused.png
+!media large_media/examples/ex03_out_diffused.png
        caption=Example 03 Results, "diffused variable"
        style=width:50%;

-!media media/examples/ex03_out_convected.png
+!media large_media/examples/ex03_out_convected.png
        caption=Example 03 Results, "convected variable"
        style=width:50%;